alphagov/specialist-publisher/README.md

   * `app/models/validators`
     Not validators.
 Decorators for providing validation logic.
 * `app/observers`
-  Define ordered lists of exporters, called at different stages of a documents life cycle, for example, publication.
+  Define ordered lists of exporters, called at different stages of a document's life cycle, for example, publication
 * `app/presenters`
   Presenters used to format Finders for publishing to the Content Store
 * `app/repositories`